AsmLuna/basic-dwm/README.md

 The only patch applied is "statusallmons"
 # Dependencies
-For the bar you need xsetroot, font awesome and pulseaudio.
+For the bar you need xsetroot, font awesome and pulseaudio. <br />
 Terminal: kitty
 # Example xinitrc
 ```